J0SUEFDZ/factored/README.md

 ## Backend

 Given a database schema on how the relations work, and an SQL file with a database for Star Wars, create a backend API-only project in RoR with the schema and load the information using seeds.
 The API must have user creation.
+Should also have CRUD endpoint for all resources.

 ## Frontend